aws-samples/aws-cdk-examples/typescript/eventbridge-lambda/README.md

 ## Deploy

-Run `cdk deploy`.
-This will deploy / redeploy your Stack to your AWS Account.
+Run `cdk deploy --parameters email=<email_address>` replacing <email_address> with your email.
+This will deploy / redeploy your Stack to your AWS Account and start sending email notifications to yourself every 1 minute

 ## Synthesize Cloudformation Template